An enslaved African who lived at the Tower of London

 Detail of the Tower of London in Morgan's Map of the Whole of London in 1682.
 The Lion Tower is visible (crescent shaped structure) at the bottom left of the Tower.
 Courtesy of the Library of Congress.

-In a heated exchange, Thomas said Edward admitted putting poison in the food to murder him.
+In a heated exchange, Thomas testified that Edward admitted putting poison in the food to murder him.

 When Edward was silent, Thomas pressed him: 'Did you think to get your liberty by killing me?' and apparently Edward answered 'yes'.